AdamDemirel/adamdemirel.com/content/happiness.md

 3. Minimising Pains
 4. Maximising Pleasures

-There is a fifth way to improve it not highlighted by the Greeks, and that is by modify our resting setpoint of happiness, which I will come back to later.
+There is a fifth way to improve happiness not highlighted by the Greeks, and that is by modifying our resting setpoint of happiness, which I will come back to later.

-But before we fully take the assumption for granted that pleasures are good, and pains are bad, and we should be maximizing and minimizing them, let's explore that.
+Before we take the assumption that pleasures are good, and pains are bad, for granted - let's first explore that.

 The question of how to be "happy" or live a happy life has been a question plaguing humans since time immemorial.

 Interestingly, even the most simple of organisms, the _Amoeba_, seems to display a "pain-like" and "pleasure-like" response, moving closer and feeding off of nearby foods and light, and avoiding noxious chemicals and other objects ([4](https://www.britannica.com/science/nervous-system)).
 All that and the amoeba is believed to be related to the earliest forms of life 800 million years ago!
-So the motivation of organisms to be pleasure seekers and pain avoiders it not a new phenomena.
+So the motivation of organisms to be pleasure seekers and pain avoiders is not a new phenomena.

 // place drawing of aemoeba

-Throughout most of animal history, animals would use their immediate environment as a guide to their behavior - they would live their life completely immersed in each moment, responding to threats of danger and seeking food to keep themselves alive long enough to spread their genes.
+Throughout most of animal history, animals would use their immediate environment as a guide for their behavior.
+They would live their life completely immersed in each moment, responding to threats of danger and seeking food to keep themselves alive long enough to spread their genes.

 But at an unbeknown point, early humans developed enough sentience to begin asking _how they could be better_ and _what they should do with the finite amount of time they're endowed_?